Leah1977/Fit_Time_MS4/README.md

 10. Go to the app settings on Heroku and click 'Reveal Config Vars'

-11. In the resources tab add Heroku Postgres - select Hobby Dev - Free and add to your project.
+11. In the resources tab, add Heroku Postgres - select Hobby Dev - Free and add to your project.

 12. In the settings tab, open Reveal Config Vars and set the values to: